fluentassertions/fluentassertions/docs/_pages/fsharp.md

 ### F# usage

-We encourage F# developers to try out [Faqt](https://github.com/cmeeren/Faqt/), an assertion library inspired by FluentAssertions and made specifically for F#.

-FluentAssertions is made with C# in mind.
-While it can be used from F#, the experience will not be as intended.
-In particular:
+FluentAssertions was made with C# in mind.
+While it can be used from F#, the experience will not always be as intended.

+For a better F# experience we encourage F# developers to try out [Faqt](https://github.com/cmeeren/Faqt/), an assertion library inspired by FluentAssertions and made specifically for F#.

+Some of the awkwardness you might hit with FluentAssertions when using F# is:

 * To aid F#'s overload resolution, you often have to cast subject values.
 This does not work in all cases and will only give you a subset of assertions.
 For example: